particle-iot/docs/src/content/reference/firmware.md

 EEPROM.write(addr, val);
 ```

-## System Threading

-_COMING SOON, NOT YET RELEASED_

-On platforms that support multithreading (presently, the Photon), there are two
-separate threads of execution:

-- The system loop: this maintains the wifi and cloud connection state, performs
-  firmware updates and setup mode
-- The application loop: whatever the application code performs from within `loop()`.

-On non-threaded platforms, the system loop and the application loop are interleaved, which can lead to the application loop being delayed while the system loop is busy.
-On threaded platforms, this does not occur since the application and system loops each run in a separate thread of execution.

-### `SYSTEM_THREAD` macro

-System threading is enabled by default on platforms where it is supported.
-To enable it explicitly, add

-`SYSTEM_THREAD(ENABLED);`

-to your application code.

-To disable multithreading and revert to a single thread of execution, place the following code in your application:

-`SYSTEM_THREAD(DISABLED)`

-### Effects of System Threading

-When system threading is enabled:

-- The application is not blocked by system code at all. setup() and loop() function independently of what the system is doing.
-- The application continues to run during WiFi setup mode.
-Application code can detect that the system is in WiFi setup mode by calling `WiFi.listening()`.
-- The application continues to run during over-the-air or over-the-wire firmware updates
-- Cloud functions registered with `Spark.function()` execute on the application thread in between calls to loop().
-- Calling `Spark.process()` has no affect.
-- The system mode does not influence application execution.

-When system threading is disabled:

-- The application may stop executing intermittently when the wifi or cloud connection goes offline
-- The application does not run during WiFi setup mode.
-That the system is in WiFi setup mode can be detected by checking the result of `WiFi.listening()` on a timer interrupt.
-- The application does not run during over-the-air or over-the-wire firmware updates
-- Cloud functions registered with `Spark.function()` execute in-between invocations of `loop()` or when the application calls `Spark.process()`.
-- The system mode influences when the application setup() and loop() function are called in relation to the cloud connection state.

-IN both cases, the system mode determines the initial cloud connection state - connected for AUTOMATIC mode, disconnected for SEMI_AUTOMATIC/MANUAL modes.

 ## System modes

 System modes help you control how the device manages the connection with the cloud.